Just the thought of a full-blown collapse of society can be terrifying, but we need to consider it if we’re going to be ready for when it happens.

-It stands for sh*t hits the fan.
-It is basically any event that turns your world upside down.
-That means that the meaning is much more involved than a simple four-letter piece of prepping slang.
+It stands for shit hits the fan.
+It is an event that turns your world upside down.
+That means the meaning is much more involved than a simple four-letter piece of prepping slang.

 Natural SHTF Events

-If you live in an area where a major natural disaster is likely, you’re probably better off prepping for that first before you try to move on to any of the other SHTF events we discuss.
+If you live in an area where a major natural disaster is likely, you’re probably better off prepping for that before you try to move on to any other SHTF events we discuss.
 This is for two reasons.
 First, it’s the disaster that you’re most likely to face.
 Second, prepping for a natural disaster will likely meet a lot of the requirements for prepping for another type of disaster.

 Solar flares are a natural occurrence on the surface of the sun.
 Large solar flares can produce massive amounts of electromagnetic energy that travels to the earth at roughly the speed of light.
-This means that by the time that we can observe these solar flares the electromagnetic energy is also hitting the earth.
+This means that by the time we can observe these solar flares, the electromagnetic energy is also hitting the earth.

 Man-made SHTF Events

 Economic collapse happens when something causes the banking system to fail in some way.
 This could come from hyperinflation, a cyber attack on the banking system itself, or a major stock market crash.

 A serious economic collapse could make your money worth practically nothing or wipe out your life savings.
 Either way, social unrest, and other disasters will be on the way.

 With the social and political climate the way it is, large-scale social unrest is very likely.
 Some would say it’s all but assured.
 Something as simple as a protest in one city could quickly turn into riots in major cities across the country thanks to social media and news agencies continuously spurring our anger toward each other.

 The full-scale collapse of the power grid would devastate the country!
 This is probably the worst possible SHTF event we could experience.
 A state-sponsored terrorist organization could conceivably cause an EMP that would take out power in most, if not all, of the United States.